Unfair Apple, Google App Store Rule "Suffocation" Innovation: ADIF - ExBulletin

 Sijo Kuruvilla George, Executive Director of ADIF, said:

 “There are a lot of anti-competitive issues that plague both app markets.
-Their most annoying thing is to impose their own in-app billing system on app owners.
-Obviously they abused their advantages.
-It’s an example, “George added.
+The most annoying thing is to impose their own in-app billing system on app owners.
+It’s a clear example of abusing their advantages.
+“George added.

 According to CCI’s orders, Apple prohibits app developers from notifying app users that they can make purchases on the web.

 “Therefore, Apple prohibits app developers from including buttons / links in their apps that direct / direct users to third-party payment processing solutions other than Apple’s IAP (in-app purchase).
-The result is that it violates competitive standards and denies market access to potential app distributors / app store developers. “
+A potential app distributor / app store developer that violates. “

 According to ADIF, CCI’s investigation will be conducted when Apple is faced with oversight from antitrust authorities in other regions, including the United States.